What Is a G703 Continuation Sheet?

 Stored Materials on a G703 Continuation Sheet

 Stored materials are one of the biggest “gotchas” on G703-style billing.
-If you bill for materials that aren’t installed yet, reviewers will often require backup (invoices, photos, storage location, proof of insurance, etc.).
+If you bill for materials that aren’t installed yet, reviewers will often require backup such as invoices, photos, storage location details, and proof of insurance.

-Continuation sheets typically include a column for Materials Presently Stored so you can separate stored value from installed work and still keep totals clean.
+Continuation sheets typically include a column for Materials Presently Stored so you can separate stored value from installed work and still keep totals clean from one billing cycle to the next.

 For a practical, contractor-friendly breakdown, see: How to Bill Stored Materials on AIA-Style G702/G703.